smart-underworld/seestar_alp/raspberry_pi/README.md

 Replace the `stop` verb with the appropriate action that you are trying to achieve.

+The service should start at boot time, without the need for a manual start.

 ## Persistent logs

 Should you find the need to look over systemd logs across boots, you can use `journalctl` to do so.